lias-laboratory/.github/profile/README.md

 Welcome to the source code repository hosting software developments of the LIAS Laboratory.

-Software platforms and experimental prototypes associated with scientific publications are all provided to the scientific community under **open-source licenses**.
+Software platforms and experimental prototypes associated with scientific publications are all provided to the scientific community under **open source licenses**.

 More information about LIAS:
 * Website: https://www.lias-lab.fr